krugis/llm-backed-chatbot/README.md

 sudo apt install python3-pip -y pip install -r requirements.txt

+3.Llama 3.2 + RAG:

-3.Quantized llama 3.2 self hosted on 32GB memory and 4 cpu
+Quantized llama 3.2 self hosted on 32GB memory and 4 cpu

-llama-3.2-1b-q5_k_m.gguf is used for inference /paraphrase-MiniLM-L3-v2 is used for crating embedding vector to query vector store faiss vector is used for faster response llama cpp is used for faster response response time is 1.72 seconds
+llama-3.2-1b-q5_k_m.gguf is used for inference

+/paraphrase-MiniLM-L3-v2 is used for crating embedding vector to query vector store

+faiss vector is used for faster response

+llama cpp is used for faster response

+response time is 1.72 seconds

 code: